 Becoming a Seasoned Web Designer

-If you are interested to work in tech, specifically taking on a role that is embedded in online spaces, you can consider building a career in web design.
+If you are interested in working in tech space, specifically taking on a role that is embedded in online space and remote environment, you can consider building a career in web design.
 A solid website is the core of most companies’ marketing strategies.
-If you are curious about a company, their website is often the first place you would go to.
-Without web designers, many websites that exist today would neither be as polished nor useful as they currently are.
+Let's say, you are curious about a company, their website is often the first place you'd go to, right?
+Without web developers, many websites that exist today would neither be as polished nor useful as they currently are.

-When designing websites, understanding the basic building blocks of the web is instrumental.
-Competent web designers have both the technical ability to make functional websites and the creativity to craft an experience that users will appreciate.
+When designing websites, understanding the basic building blocks of the entire web is instrumental.
+Seasoned web designers have both the technical ability to make functional websites and the creativity to craft an experience that potential users appreciate.

-Whether or not you have prior experience, here are some steps you can take in beginning your web design journey.
+Whether or not you have prior experience, here are some steps you can take on at the beginning of your web design journey.

 Learn the basic theories of web design

 Picking up a new skill always comes with learning the fundamentals.
 Web design has its fair share of basic theory and you can find quality resources from Webflow that will teach you how to get started.
 Other than these beginner courses, YouTube also has plenty of tutorials that provide useful tips on web design for beginners.

 A web designer’s job primarily focuses on creating the layout and visual aspects of a website, according to a client’s needs.
 Other than ensuring that users stick around due to eye-catching aesthetics and intuitive interface, web designers consider latest design trends in order to keep updated with what features present-day users are gravitating towards.

 Some web designers have a specific niche either in user experience (UX) or user interface (UI).
 While UX designers focus on providing a good experience for a website’s visitors, UI designers prioritise the usability of a website.